Demolition111/Dmolition/README.md

-Hi there!
-I'm **Maryam Alkhunaizi**, a cybersecurity specialist with a strong interest in penetration testing and a career goal of becoming a cybersecurity engineer.
-I’m passionate about network defense, system hardening, and working with modern tools to secure digital environments.
+Hi, I’m **Maryam**, a cybersecurity specialist passionate about applying AI and machine learning to cybersecurity operations.
+I focus on AI-assisted monitoring, access control, and proactive defense, with the aim of becoming a security engineer securing large-scale enterprise environments.

 ---